PhenoApps/Field-Book/docs/source/trait-text.rst

 Overview
 --------

 The text trait format is used to record open-ended text.
 It is created with a trait name, optional default value, and trait details.

-On the collect page you can type or dictate the desired text.
+On the collect screen, text can be typed or dictated using the system keyboard.

 Creation
 --------